When fitting some nice rims to your car there is nothing worse than ending up with scrapes and scratches from kerbs.

 Selecting a tyre with a thick edge around the rim does help surprisingly well.
 The extra rubber cushions the rim against scrapes and scratches in all but the most extreme cases.

 These tyres also look great and come in many different shapes and sizes so you should be able to track a set down that will have suitable rim protection.

 When tyres are stretched onto a rim you have pretty much eliminated any chance of the rubber protecting the rim and have dramatically increased the chance of picking up scratches and chunks taken out of your rims.

 Your best chance with a stretched tyre is to get a high profile tyre so the rims are not so close to the kerb.

-You can see a full range of tyres from www.tyres-guru.co.uk where they stock a very wide range of tyres and many of these come with thicker walls to protect your rims.
+You can see a full range of tyres at your local tyre suppliers where they will stock a very wide range of tyres and many of these come with thicker walls to protect your rims.